Electrocyclic reaction: Electrocyclic reactions in biological systems

 Electrocyclic reactions occur frequently in nature.
 One of the most common such electrocyclizations is the biosynthesis of vitamin D3.

 The first step involves a photochemically induced conrotatory ring opening of 7-dehydrocholesterol to form pre vitamin D3.
 A [1,7]-hydride shift then forms vitamin D3.

 Another example is in the proposed biosynthesis of aranotin, a naturally occurring oxepine, and its related compounds.

 Enzymatic epoxidation of phenylalanine-derived diketopiperazine forms the arene oxide, which undergoes a 6π disrotatory ring opening electrocyclization reaction to produce the uncyclized oxepine.
 After a second epoxidation of the ring, the nearby nucleophilic nitrogen attacks the electrophilic carbon, forming a five membered ring.
 The resulting ring system is a common ring system found in aranotin and its related compounds.

-The benzonorcaradiene diterpenoid (A) was rearranged into the benzocycloheptatriene diterpenoid isosalvipuberlin (B) by boiling a methylene chloride solution.
+The benzonorcaradiene diterpenoid (below left) was rearranged into the benzocycloheptatriene diterpenoid isosalvipuberlin (right) by boiling a methylene chloride solution.
 This transformation can be envisaged as a disrotatory electrocyclic reaction, followed by two suprafacial 1,5-sigmatropic hydrogen shifts, as shown below.